… to learn the photographic vocabulary "Glossary of Photography"

 - Grid – a framework of spaced bars that are either parallel or cross each other in the viewfinder of a camera.
 “Glossary of Photography”

-- HDR – “High Dynamic Range” – a technique of merging several photos taken under different exposures in order to increase the dynamic of the image
+- HDR – “High Dynamic Range” – a technique of merging several photos taken under different exposures in order to increase the dynamic of the image [Click here to read the full article about HDR.]

 - High key – an image effect where light hues dominate